nbelyh/svgpublish-releases/README.md

 # Visio SVG Publish templates and scripts
-This repository templates used in the SvgPublish Visio extension (starting from version 1.1)

 This repository contains the default built-in templates, that are used in the SvgPublish extension http://unmanagedvisio.com/products/svg-publish/